samatt/herbivore/README.md

 # herbivore

-> A fun way to learn how computers talk to each other
+> Packet sniffing made simple

+Go to the [releases](https://github.com/samatt/herbivore/releases) tab for the latest release.

+If you want to build the app yourself follow the instructions below.

 ## Build Setup